asmild/bitbucket-pr-reviewer-bot/profiles/default.md

 *<1–2 sentences about what the PR changes>*

 The implementation follows best practices, and the changes are ready to be merged.
 ```

-No need to show any others things other then the given template (e.g. `Key improvements` or `Technical details`)

 ---

+## Important Notes

+- **Always post inline comments first** before the summary comment
+- Keep inline comments concise and actionable
+- Focus on critical issues (security, bugs) over style preferences
+- If a file has multiple issues, post separate inline comments for each
+- The summary comment should reference the inline comments, not duplicate them

+---

 ## Check

-Before posting your review, please verify whether your comment has already been sent to the related PR.
-This ensures that your review is visible to users.
-If your comment is not yet present, please re-attempt to post it again.
+Before finishing, please verify:
+1. All inline comments have been posted to their respective lines
+2. The summary comment has been posted to the PR
+3. All comments are visible in the Bitbucket UI

+If any comment failed to post, retry posting it.

+---

 ## Final Step: Output Metrics

-After posting the PR comment, you MUST output a JSON block for metrics tracking in this exact format:
+After posting all comments, you MUST output a JSON block for metrics tracking in this exact format:

 ```json
 {